 Inmates are not allowed to receive telephone calls, nor does the staff take messages.
 You may communicate through the US mail.
 Inmates are allowed to make local or long-distance calls during specific times, depending on the housing unit, to those who have applied and been approved for the inmate's phone list.
 All charges for these phone calls are at the expense of the person called.

 Personal property is not allowed to be mailed in to inmates.
-Inmates are allowed to have money (cash, checks, or money orders), mailed to them.
 Inmates have access to a complete line of commissary items in each of our facilities and are also allowed to order items through various approved catalogs.
 Items mailed in from any other source will be returned to sender.
 Books, magazines, newspapers, etc., must be ordered and paid for by the inmate and mailed directly from the publisher.

 We encourage correspondence between you and the inmate.
 Your complete name and address must be written in the return address area.
 Mail is opened and inspected for contraband.
-Any cash, checks, or money orders are removed and the inmate receives a receipt for the amount.
-Checks and money orders should be made out to the inmate's name.
-Each inmate has an account and any money received is credited daily Monday through Friday.
 No candy, gum, stamps, small trinkets, or jewelry should be mailed with the correspondence.
 No personal photographs of unclothed individuals are allowed and will be returned to the sender.

 Inmate Name, #